 No one sets out to become addicted to heroin.
 Maybe you started taking opioids and found heroin to be a cheaper alternative with more powerful effects.
 After all, there’s an immediate sense of euphoria from heroin that melts away any pain or anxiety you’re feeling.

 That’s why heroin is often referred to as a wonder drug by people who take it.
 But experiencing this euphoria comes at a high price.
-That sense of calm and balance you once felt eventually turns into complete and total devastation, wreaking havoc on your body.
+That sense of calm and balance you once felt eventually turns into complete and total devastation.
+Substance abuse can wreak havoc on your body even after just one use.

-We all know that heroin is bad for your health and can even lead to overdose or death.
+We all know that heroin is bad for your health and can even lead to overdose or death, but what does it do to your body?
 This article will explore the effects of heroin on the body to highlight the dangers lurking behind the drug.
+We will also address how heroin affects the body in both the short and long-term.

 - Dry mouth